Chaoskjell/image-pixelator/README.md

-🎨 Image Pixelator with Binary Pattern Filters
+Image Pixelator with Binary Pattern Filter

-Transform images into stylized pixel art using customizable binary pattern overlays.
+A Python-based image processing tool that transforms images into stylized pixel art using structured binary patterns.

-Image Pixelator is a Python-based tool that converts images into pixelated blocks filled with structured binary patterns (1/0).
-Each block preserves the original image’s color by calculating the average RGB value, while applying artistic patterns such as checkerboards or stripes.

-📑 Table of Contents

-Introduction
+This project focuses on combining classical pixelation techniques with algorithmic pattern overlays while preserving the original color composition of the image.

+Overview

+Image Pixelator converts an input image into square blocks of configurable size.
+For each block, the average RGB color is calculated and applied to a binary pattern structure (1/0 matrix).

+The result is a clean, abstracted representation of the original image with geometric texture.

+The application includes:

+A graphical user interface (GUI)

+A command-line interface (CLI)

+Configurable block size

+Multiple pattern types

+Support for common image formats

 Features

+Adjustable pixel block size

+Binary pattern rendering (checkerboard, diagonal, horizontal, vertical)

+Average color preservation per block

+CLI support for automation and scripting

+GUI for simplified usage

+Modular and readable Python implementation

 Installation

-Usage

-CLI Arguments

-Available Patterns

-How It Works

-Examples

-Dependencies

-Project Structure

-Troubleshooting

-Contributing

-License

-📌 Introduction

-Image Pixelator is a lightweight yet powerful image processing tool designed for:

-Creative pixel-art generation

-Pattern-based image abstraction

-Educational purposes (image processing concepts)

-Experimental visual design

-It provides both:

-🖥️ A graphical user interface (GUI)

-💻 A command-line interface (CLI)

-✨ Features

-✔ Pixelation with adjustable block size
-✔ Multiple binary pattern overlays
-✔ Average color preservation per block
-✔ GUI for beginners
-✔ CLI for advanced users & automation
-✔ Clean, modular Python structure
-✔ Supports common image formats

-🚀 Installation
-1️⃣ Clone the Repository
+Clone the repository:

 git clone https://github.com/Chaoskjell/image-pixelator.git
 cd image-pixelator

-2️⃣ Install Dependencies
+Install required dependencies:

 pip install -r requirements.txt

-🐍 Requirements
+Requirements

 Python 3.8+

-pip

-🖥️ Usage
-Start the GUI (Recommended for Beginners) python gui_pixelator.py

-Use the CLI (Advanced)

-Basic usage:

-python image_pixelator.py input.jpg

-With custom parameters:

-python image_pixelator.py input.jpg -b 20 -p diagonal -o output.png

-⚙ CLI Arguments
-Argument	Short	Description	Default input	—	Path to input image (required)	—
---block-size	-b	Size of pixel blocks	10
---pattern	-p	Pattern type	checkerboard
---output	-o	Output file name	output.png
-🎨 Available Patterns

-checkerboard – classic alternating pattern

-diagonal – diagonal stripes

-horizontal – horizontal lines

-vertical – vertical lines

-🧠 How It Works

-Load Image
-The image is opened and converted to RGB.

-Divide into Blocks
-The image is segmented into square blocks (block_size × block_size).

-Calculate Average Color
-Each block’s mean RGB value is computed.

-Apply Binary Pattern
-The selected pattern determines which pixels are:

-1 → filled with average block color

-0 → white (or empty)

-Save Output
-The processed image is exported in the chosen format.

-🖼️ Examples
-# Small detailed blocks
-python image_pixelator.py photo.jpg -b 8 -p checkerboard -o detailed.png

-# Medium abstraction
-python image_pixelator.py photo.jpg -b 20 -p diagonal -o stylized.png

-# Large abstract blocks
-python image_pixelator.py photo.jpg -b 40 -p vertical -o abstract.png

-📦 Dependencies

 Pillow (PIL)